-Many doctors and dentists are not sure why your toddler grinds their teeth.
+Many doctors and dentists are not sure why your toddler grinds or clenches their teeth.
 It can be due to different factors that lead to it.

 According to the Dental Press Journal of Orthodontics, experts are of the view that your toddler grinds their teeth because of the central nervous system, the mouth, the sleep-wake cycle, and certain environmental factors.

 However, in some cases, there is also a link between sleep disorders and teeth grinding, like sleep apnea, although it is more common in adults.

 When your toddler is grinding teeth during the night or sleep, there is a possibility that it is not due to any reason or medical conditions.